dishsoftware/cmagneto/ReadMe.md

 Define environment variable `QT6_MSVC2022_DIR`, which refers to a directory with compatible binaries.
 E.g. `QT6_MSVC2022_DIR=C:\Qt\6.8.2\msvc2022_64`.
 Define environment variable `BOOST_MSVC2022_DIR`, which refers to a directory with compatible binaries.
 E.g. `BOOST_MSVC2022_DIR=C:\boost_1_87_0\lib64-msvc-14.3`.
-If compiled application does not run, add dll of dependencies to the same folder, as contacts_gui.exe, or add paths to dependecies to PATH variable.

 The repo contains VS Code files, which configure intelliSense.
 Select "Windows_MSVC2022" configuration among other options in "C/C++ Configuration" settings.